 Disintegrants used in pharmaceutical preparations

 Disintegrants are the most vital excipient in pharmaceutical formulations.
-They also known as disintegrating agents or disintegrators.
-The process by which a solid oral dosages form such as tablet breaks down into small particles is called disintegration.
-Oral solid dosage form such as tablets, capsule, beads, pellet and, granules need to break down into small particles to a rapid release of the drug so that the drug is readily available to dissolve in gastrointestinal fluid.
-According to USP-NF, disintegration time must be 15 minutes for core tablets, 30 minutes for film-coated tablets and hard gelatin capsules.
-Certainly, to maintain proper disintegration time a formulator will be used a disintegrant.
+They are also known as disintegrating agents or disintegrators.
+The process by which a solid oral dosage form such as a tablet breaks down into small particles is called disintegration.
+Oral solid dosage forms such as tablets(Immediate-release tablets, Mosidied release tablets), capsules, beads, pellets, and, granules need to break down into small particles to a rapid release of the drug so that the drug is readily available to dissolve in gastrointestinal fluid.
+According to USP-NF, disintegration time must be 15 minutes for core tablets, and 30 minutes for film-coated tablets, and hard gelatin capsules.
+Certainly, to maintain the proper disintegration time of the dosage form a formulator will use the optimum quality of disintegrants.

 Classification of Disintegrants

-Disintegrants are classified into two groups:
+Generally, disintegrants are classified into two groups:

 1. Traditional Disintegrants: such as Starch, Microcrystalline Cellulose, and Sodium Alginate etc.